vikas-poddar-slalom/katacoda-scenarios/session-09-lab3-gitops-argocd/step2.md

 `kubectl apply -n argocd -f argo-cd-install.yaml`{{execute}}

-Wait for the pods to start
+Wait for the pods to start.
+This may take up to 5 minutes.

 `kubectl get pods -n argocd --watch`{{execute}}